petaverse-cloud/pv-docs-site/docs/petority/troubleshooting/not-receiving.md

 **Contact Support:**

 If you have tried the above methods and still cannot register, reach out to Petority's customer support team.
 They can provide further assistance and support.
+Ways to Contact Us: help@petority.net.